-The ECPRDs members are Parliaments where the President is a member of the European Conference of Presidents of Parliament.
+The ECPRD`s members are Parliaments where the President is a member of the European Conference of Presidents of Parliament.

-The main activities of the ECPRD involve dealing with requests from one parliament to others in the network for information which is used to compare the legislative activities and parliamentary practice across different countries and in different institutions.
+The main activities of the ECPRD involve dealing with requests from one parliament to others in the network for information which is used to compare the legislative activities and parliamentary practice across countries and institutions.
 There are also seminars hosted by one of the ECPRD member Parliaments which enable participants from member Parliaments to exchange different experiences and practice.

-Four functions make up the ECPRDs governing structure:
+Four functions make up the ECPRD s governing structure: